muhammadanzar94/Java_LanguageTranslation/README.md

 **How to Install:**

-Basically to run this project you should have an IDE of java and download the project code and resources file in the same directory and then run the driver code containing main function in it.
+Basically to run this project you should have an IDE (IntelliJ, Netbeans etc) of java and download the project code and resources file in the same directory and then run the driver code containing main function in it.